-The student needs some/occasional EAL support to access complex materials and tasks
+The student needs some/occasional EAL support to access complex materials and tasks.
+The pupil demonstrates:

-The pupil may:
+- their oral English is developing well, enabling successful engagement in activities and across the curriculum - they can read and understand a wide variety of texts

-- Oral English is developing well, enabling successful engagement in activities and across the curriculum - Can read and understand a wide variety of texts - Written English may lack complexity and contain occasional evidence of errors in structure - Needs support to access subtle nuances of meaning, refine English usage, and to develop abstract vocabulary
+- their written English may lack complexity and contain occasional evidence of errors in structure - they need support to access subtle nuances of meaning, refine English usage, and to develop abstract vocabulary.

-Level 4 - Fluent
+Level 5 - Fluent

-The student works without EAL support across the curriculum
+The student works without EAL support across the curriculum, demonstrating:

-• Can operate across the curriculum to a level of competence equivalent to a student who uses English as a first language
+they can operate across the curriculum to a level of competence equivalent to a student who uses English as a first language.